ObjectivityLtd/UITricks.StaticWebsiteBoilerplate/docs/tasks.md

   * `optimize:app` – Perform scripts minification.
   * `optimize:styles` – Perform styles minification and strip comments.
   * `optimize:views` – Collapse whitespace and perform minification of inline JavaScript in compiled views.
 * `serve` – Run application server for development.
+This is the default task.
 * `watch` – Rebuild all application components on change.
   * `watch:app` – Rebuild application scripts on change.
   * `watch:assets` – Update static assets on change.